ObelusFamily/Parts-Unlimited-qzdJ0/backend/README.md

 Make sure your DB is up and running and that you create a `.env` file with `MONGODB_URI` set to the correct value.

+Run `yarn run seeds` to initialize the database with test content.

 ## Dependencies

 - [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) - For generating JWTs used by authentication